Lost Collective Journal · series story

 Apr 2026

 The idea behind the site was consistent with asylum design of the period: that space and greenery and productive work were part of the treatment.
 Patients came here from the city and from regional NSW.
 Some stayed for years.
-The campus grew around them - new wards added in different architectural periods, different buildings for different categories of patient, the whole ensemble accumulating over a century as the population grew and the theories of treatment changed.
+The campus grew around them.
+New wards were added in different architectural periods, different buildings for different categories of patient, the whole ensemble accumulating over a century as the population grew and the theories of treatment changed.

 Deinstitutionalisation began in the 1980s.
 The wards closed progressively as the patient population was moved to community care settings.
 Buildings that had been in continuous use since the nineteenth century were locked and left.
-Some sections were repurposed - Sydney College of the Arts occupied part of the estate from 1996 - but much of the fabric remained as it had been.
+Some sections were repurposed.
+Sydney College of the Arts occupied the Kirkbride Complex from 1996 until it consolidated at the University of Sydney's Camperdown campus in 2020.
+Much of the rest of the fabric remained as it had been.

 I photographed the site across several visits in 2015.
-There is a particular quality to October light in the grounds - the old sandstone, the established gardens, the way the Iron Cove foreshore sits below the heritage precinct - that I have not found anywhere else.
+There is a particular quality to October light in the grounds.
+The old sandstone, the established gardens, the way the Iron Cove foreshore sits below the heritage precinct.
+I have not found that light anywhere else.

 § Comments Add your voice